 - Can be overwhelming for the uninitiatedrnRemote monitoring locked under Pro version

-Not only does HWiNFO yield detailed temperature readings of the CPU (die, core distance to TjMAX, CCD, CPU package, and more), but it also has information for voltage, clock speed, CPU usage, CPU utility, etc.
+Not only does HWiNFO yield extensive temperature readings of the CPU (die, core distance to TjMAX, CCD, CPU package, and more), but it also has information for voltage, clock speed, CPU usage, CPU utility, etc.

 The Pros: